Navelbine (vinorelbine)

 Navelbine is the brand name of the medication vinorelbine.
 It was initially manufactured by Pierre Fabre Pharmaceuticals in France and distributed in the U.S. It was first approved by the FDA in 1994 and is now available as a generic made by other drug manufacturers.

 The FDA approved venorelbine to treat non-small cell lung cancer as a chemotherapeutic agent.
 It is administered like most chemotherapy drugs through intravenous injection.[1]
-There is an oral formulation that has been developed and is used in Europe but has never been approved for use in the United States.
+An oral formulation has been developed and is used in Europe but has never been approved for use in the United States.

 Vinorelbine may be used for non-small cell lung cancer (which may sometimes be caused by workplace asbestos exposure) as a first-line treatment in combination with cisplatin against advanced or metastatic cancer and also as a single-agent treatment.[1]